93rd Bomb Squadron: Strategic Air Command

 Re-equipped with Boeing B-47 Stratojets in 1954 as part of Strategic Air Command (SAC).
 Flew strategic bombardment training missions until 1962 when B-47s were being phased out of the inventory.
 In 1960 was reassigned to SAC 4239th Strategic Wing, being re-equipped with Boeing B-52H Stratofortress intercontinental heavy bombers.
-The squadron moved to Kinchloe Air Force Base, Michigan to disperse its heavy bomber force.
+The squadron moved to Kincheloe Air Force Base, Michigan to disperse its heavy bomber force.
 Conducted worldwide strategic bombardment training missions and providing nuclear deterrent.
 Was inactivated in 1963 when SAC inactivated its provisional Strategic Wings, redesignating them permanent Air Force Wings.
 Squadron was inactivated with aircraft, personnel and equipment being transferred to the 716th Bombardment Squadron, which was simultaneously activated.

 Air Force reserve

 Reactivated in the Air Force Reserve in 1993, conducting bombardment training.
 It won the B-52 category of the 1995 Gunsmoke competition and participated in training exercises through the 1990s.

 In September 2001 deployed in support of Operation Enduring Freedom where it flew 88 combat missions before redeploying to Barksdale Air Force Base in January 2002.
 It deployed in support of operations in Afghanistan again from May–September 2002.
 In March 2003 the 93d deployed to RAF Fairford and Diego Garcia in support of Operation Iraqi Freedom.
 Between March and August 2003 the 93d flew more than 100 combat sorties and dropped over 1 million pounds of munitions.
 From January–March 2005 the squadron deployed to Anderson Air Force Base, Guam as part of an ongoing bomber rotation to demonstrate the U.S. commitment to the Asian-Pacific region by the U.S. Pacific Command.

 On 3 March 2017, Lt.
 Col. Steven R. Smith became the first WSO to reach 10,000 hours on the B-52.
-As an flight instructor with the 93rd Bomb Squadron, Lt.
-Col.Smith had 496 combat hours and over 30 Years on B-52.
+As a flight instructor with the 93rd Bomb Squadron, Lt.
+Col. Smith had 496 combat hours and over 30 Years on B-52.